clu-ling/logx-reader/docs/dev/documentation.md

 # Documentation

+You can view the latest documentation at the [`LogX-Reader Website`](https://clu-ling.github.io/logx-reader/).

 ## API Documentation

 We use `scaladoc` to generate our API documentation.
 To generate API documentaion use the following command: